Kraslice: Etymology

-The roots of the name derive from the medieval German Graz, meaning "trimmed conifer twigs".
+The roots of the name derive from the medieval German word Graz, meaning 'trimmed conifer twigs'.
 The name Graslitz was then a diminutive of the word Graz.
-The Czech name Kraslice is a transliteration of the German name and also literally means "blown easter egg".
+The Czech name Kraslice is a transcription of the German name and coincidentally it also literally means 'blown easter egg'.

 Geography

 Kraslice is located about 18 km north of Sokolov and 26 km northwest of Karlovy Vary.
 It lies on the border with Germany, adjacent to the German town of Klingenthal.
 It is situated in the western part of the Ore Mountains.
 The highest point is the mountain Počátecký vrch at 819 m above sea level.
 The built-up area is situated in the valley of the Svatava River and its tributary, the stream Stříbrný potok.

 Kraslice lies in an area known for swarm type seismic activity.
 The last strong earthquake swarm was in 1986.